Inventory reveals what 17th Century people wore

 This inventory provides some answers as to where Robert Woolley obtained his supplies of cloth.
 For example, the list includes Welsh cotton, Preston cloth, Dutch canvas and Holmes fustian.
 Holmes fustian was made in Germany, particularly in the Ulm (hence Holmes) area.
 The only clue to where he was dealing is in his debts, which show he owed money (30 shillings) to ‘Stubbs of Wyndsor for cloth’.

 This article by Pat Howe, co-ordinator of SAHAAS’ 17th Century Research Group, was published in the May 2015 edition of the SAHAAS newsletter (No. 196).
 It was written in collaboration with Jane Harris, co-ordinator of work on the inventories within the 17th century team.
-Jane Harris and Scott Chalmers, of St Albans Central Library, transcribed Robert Woolley’s inventory, heavily edited for publication to make it easier to read
+Jane Harris and Scott Chalmers, of St Albans Central Library, transcribed Robert Woolley’s inventory, edited for publication to make it easier to read